 13. Huntington Lake

 This scenic high Sierra lake is popular for outdoor activities in both the warm months and the winter.
-Near the lake are activities for sledding and tubing, perfect for enjoying the snow.
+Near the lake you can shred it up with sledding and tubing slopes.
 For all the history buffs out there, you can check out the Billy Creek Guard Station Museum, which details the history of the area.

 14. Yuba Pass